Create an Airwallex account today

 What is Revolut?

 Revolut, established in 2015, is a UK-based financial technology company offering digital financial services to consumers and businesses.
-Revolut has, as of June 2024, amassed over 45 million customers across personal and business accounts.
+As of 2025, it has 60 million personal customers and over 500,000 business customers globally¹.

 Revolut can be a handy option for freelancers, gig workers, and micro businesses for domestic payments and simple foreign exchange and global payment needs.
 The budget pricing plans and debit cards make Revolut an affordable choice for sole traders who need to invoice international clients.